osm-search/Nominatim/CONTRIBUTING.md

    * no spaces after opening and before closing bracket
    * leave out space between a function name and bracket but add one between control statement(if, while, etc.) and bracket
- * for PHP variables use CamelCase with a prefixing letter indicating the type (i - integer, f - float, a - array, s - string, o - object)

-The coding style is enforced with PHPCS and pylint.
+The coding style is enforced with pylint.
 It can be tested with:

 ```
-phpcs --report-width=120 --colors .
 pylint3 --extension-pkg-whitelist=osmium nominatim
 ```